Updated June 7, 2023

-What is Mobile Computing? – In the 1990’s, mobile phones were basically meant to make voice calls and short messaging services.
-Those of us who were early adopters of this technology having only used the fixed line or fax to communicate found it but hard on the cost side having to pay for both incoming and outgoing calls.
+In the 1990s, mobile phones were meant for voice calls and short messaging services.
+Those of us who were early adopters of this have only used the fixed line or fax to communicate and found it hard on the cost side having to pay for both incoming and outgoing calls.

 For every computer app, a mobile app